Article #1 - Omaha Beach History - Warrant Officer James W. Tucker

 THE CORPORAL: “I overheard him talking to an officer.
 He said that there were six men left in his entire infantry company of more than 200 and he was the highest ranking person.
 He was in Command.”

-Half of the 299th Engineers were killed or wounded on Omaha Beach.
+One third of the 299th Engineers were killed or wounded on Omaha Beach.
 Those who survived were to move inland on June 9th.

 They visited the cemetery nearby.
 From a bronze plaque, he read the names of the 299th's dead.